VICE News' guide to the world - August

 Two U.S. soldiers killed in suicide bomb attack in Afghanistan

-Two U.S. soldiers were killed in southern Afghanistan Wednesday after a suicide bomber drove a vehicle filled with explosives into a NATO convoy, the Pentagon said.
+Two U.S. soldiers were killed in southern Afghanistan Wednesday when a suicide bomber drove a vehicle filled with explosives into a NATO convoy, the Pentagon said.

 “I can confirm that two U.S. service members were killed in action in Kandahar, Afghanistan, when their convoy came under attack,” Pentagon spokesman Navy Capt.
 Jeff Davis said in a statement.
 “U.S. Forces Afghanistan will provide additional information as it becomes available.”

-The violence comes as the Trump administration weighs a new strategy for America’s 16–year war.
+The violence comes as the Trump administration weighs a new strategy for America’s 16-year war.
 The U.S. and NATO have roughly 13,500 troops in Afghanistan combined, with both forces said to be considering the deployment of an additional 4,000 troops.
-Secretary of Defense Jim Mattis promised a new military strategy in Afghanistan by mid-July.
-The Defense Secretary acknowledged that the U.S. wasn’t “winning” in Afghanistan, and said he hoped to “correct this as soon as possible.”
+Secretary of Defense Jim Mattis had promised a new military strategy in Afghanistan by mid-July.
+He acknowledged that the U.S. wasn’t “winning” in Afghanistan, and said he hoped to “correct this as soon as possible.”

 Read more: Afghanistan has collapsed into chaos